patrickjolliffe/presentations-charset/charset.md

 dirty hair

 ---
-[.footer: Why Don't I Use ASCII?
-I have better standards than that!]
+[.footer: I Don't Use ASCII, I have better standards than that!]
 * Before Unicode
 * **Unicode**
 * Oracle CharacterSet